 You didn’t think I’d end this article without mentioning ELK, right?

-The ELK Stack (also known as the Elastic Stack) is today the world’s most popular log management and log analysis platform in the market used for monitoring, troubleshooting and security use cases.
+The ELK Stack is today the world’s most popular log management and log analysis platform in the market used for monitoring, troubleshooting and security use cases.
 While the stack is primarily used for logs, recent changes in Elasticsearch and new analysis capabilities in Kibana are making it more and more popular for metrics as well.

 The stack is comprised of 3 main components: Elasticsearch, Logstash, and Kibana.
 Elasticsearch is the stack’s data store, Logstash is a log aggregator and processor and Kibana is a user interface used for analysis.
 A 4th component is Beats — a family of lightweight data shippers used for shipping different data types into the stack.